-In 2020, the NGO Rehabilitation Centre for Stress and Trauma informed FRA that they noted difficulties in ensuring the standards laid down in the Receptions Conditions Directive, especially for vulnerable applicants.
+In 2020, the NGO Rehabilitation Centre for Stress and Trauma (RCT) informed FRA that they noted difficulties in ensuring the standards laid down in the Receptions Conditions Directive, especially for vulnerable applicants.
 They reported that an applicant with amputated legs was placed in a facility for the elderly with mental problems, which was not adapted for people in wheelchairs.
 They also highlighted the lack of effective mechanisms to identify torture victims.
 The similar was reported by RCT in 2021.
-Centre for Peace Studies also pointed out that there is still an inadequate system for identifying vulnerable groups within Reception Centres for Applicants of International Protection and Reception Centre for Foreigners.
+Centre for Peace Studies (CPS) also pointed out that there is still an inadequate system for identifying vulnerable groups within Reception Centres for Applicants of International Protection and Reception Centre for Foreigners.
 CPS also reported the questionable level of providing psychological support to applicants in reception centres suffering from trauma, PTSD and similar conditions in which quality, professional, individualised psychological support is needed

 Reception of women and children